Kémi Séba: Tribu KA

 In December 2004, Capo Chichi founded the Parisian political group Tribu Ka, which promotes black identity and has been accused of racism against Jews.
 The group said it followed the ideology of the American NOI leader, Louis Farrakhan.
 They have also been described as proponents of a mix of antisemitic Kemetism and Guénonian Islam.
-The group's name is an abbreviation for 'The Atenian Tribe of Kemet'.
+The group's name is an abbreviation for "The Atenian Tribe of Kemet".

 In a May 2006 demonstration, twenty or more Tribu Ka members marched along the Rue des Rosiers (in the Marais, a Jewish neighborhood) shouting antisemitic slogans and threatening pedestrians.
 Interior Minister Nicolas Sarkozy sent a letter to Justice Minister Pascal Clément saying Tribu Ka could be indicted for racist incitement.
 SOS Racisme and the Union des étudiants juifs de France also called for Tribu Ka to be banned.
 Clément opened an investigation.
 The Ministry of Interior dissolved Tribu Ka on 26 July 2006, but it reformed in Sarcelles under the name Génération Kémi Séba.
 During the trial of Youssouf Fofana, the leader of the ethnic gang Les Barbares that murdered Ilan Halimi, Capo Chichi had sent an intimidating e-mail message to various Jewish associations.

 Imprisonment

-Capo Chichi was arrested in September 2006 for making allegedly antisemitic posts on his website, and again in February 2007 after he called a public official "Zionist scum."
+Séba was arrested in September 2006 for making allegedly antisemitic posts on his website, and again in February 2007 after he called a public official "Zionist scum".
 After the initial court hearing in 2006, supporters chanted, "The judge is a Zionist, the client is a Zionist, the decision will be Zionist."
-In February 2007, a French court near Paris sentenced Capo Chichi, the self-described "militant defender of the dignity of Black people " to five months imprisonment for criminal contempt of the law.
+In February 2007, a French court near Paris sentenced Capo Chichi, the self-described "militant defender of the dignity of Black people", to five months imprisonment for criminal contempt of the law.
 In April 2008, a Parisian court verdict determined Génération Kémi Séba was the reconstitution of the dissolved group Tribu Ka, and sentenced Capo Chichi to a one-year prison sentence with suspension.
 In June 2009, Brice Hortefeux, Minister of the Interior, ordered the dissolution of the group Jeunesse Kémi Séba, founded to replace Génération Kémi Séba.

 MDI

 After his release from prison in July 2008, Capo Chichi announced that he had converted to Islam.
 In March 2008, he became the secretary general of Mouvement des damnés de l'impérialisme (MDI, "Movement of Those Damned By Imperialism").
 MDI retains close ties with the Shia paramilitary Lebanese-based group Hezbollah in their anti-Zionist campaigns.
 In June 2009, MDI announced that Holocaust denier Serge Thion had joined the movement.
-Inside the MDI, neo-nazi blogger Boris Le Lay was "in charge of external relations for the Europe zone".
+Inside the MDI blogger Boris Le Lay was "in charge of external relations for the Europe zone".